 For 14 months of my life I was lucky enough to reside in Amboseli National Park, Kenya.
 Funded by the National Science Foundation to study baboons, I lived surrounded by a gorgeous array of mammals and birds.
 I was fascinated, in particular, by the elephants who roamed the savannas and swamps.

 As I witnessed at Amboseli, the core social units in elephant herds are made up of female relatives and their offspring.
 In these matriarchal units, bonds are tight.
 When family members spend time apart, their reunion is often a joyful event, marked by entwined trunks and trumpeted vocalizations.
 Males remain part of these units only until puberty.
-After that, they live mostly on their own, returning to the herd for mating.
+After that, they live mostly on their own, joining another herd for mating.

 Last month, scientists reported an exciting discovery: A series of fossilized footprints suggests that elephants lived in these same family units, with the big bulls roaming alone, 7 million years ago.